 And a 2018 study of 88 medical students found that the participants who used Headspace for just 10 days had a 12% decrease in stress.
 A separate study found that people who used Headspace for 30 days reduced stress by a third.

-The Headspace app offers a wealth of guided meditations including the 30-day Sleep pack, that specifically targets changing your relationship with sleep to encourage a more restful night with your positive actions in the day.
+The Headspace app offers a wealth of guided meditations including the 30-day Sleep pack (available only to Headspace subscribers), that specifically targets changing your relationship with sleep to encourage a more restful night with your positive actions in the day.

 There are also single meditations for sleep to supplement your daily meditation practice that you can listen to in bed to help you drift off.
 The app also offers relaxing music, soundscapes, and Sleepcasts to help to create the right environment for sleep.